 2008 Rank: Low

-Ability to Bid Start Up Costs and Minimum Load Costs (D)
+Ability to Bid Start Up Costs and Minimum Load Costs and Market Power Mitigation for Start Up and Minimum Load Cost Bids (D)

-At the start of the new market SCs do not have the option to bid start-up costs and have the choice of either selecting proxy cost where the start up cost will be generated based on fuel prices or registered cost where the ISO will pull a registered value out of the master file for the start up cost.
-This enhancement would allow SCs to bid start-up cost.
+Currently SCs do not have the option to bid start-up costs and have the choice of either selecting proxy cost where the start up cost will be generated based on fuel prices or registered cost where the ISO will pull a registered value out of the master file for the start up cost.
+This suggested enhancement will allow SCs to bid start-up cost.

-This issue was added to the catalogue based on comments submitted by a market participant in April 11, 2008 comments.
-2008 Rank: Medium

-Status: The ISO is currently developing a proposal to enable the bidding of Start-Up and Minimum Load costs on an hourly basis

-Market Power Mitigation of Startup and Minimum Load Cost Bids (D)
+There is an additional matter related to start up and minimum load cost related to bid caps.
 In response to concerns identified as part of the 2006 Market Initiatives Roadmap, the ISO developed bid caps for startup and minimum load bids submitted by generators under the six-month bid-based option for start up and minimum load bids.
 The proposed caps were designed to be implemented by limiting bids that can be entered in the Master File, so that these caps could be applied as part of the new market design without changes in the actual market software.
 However, as part of the process of developing these bid caps, there was widespread support among stakeholders, DMM and the MSC for pursing a more dynamic approach under which startup and minimum load bids submitted under the six month bid-based option would be mitigated to default cost-based levels only when a unit was committed to meet a non-competitive transmission constraint.

 The more dynamic approach that was discussed as part of this process would closely mirror how energy bids will be mitigated under the new market design, as well as how start up and minimum load bids submitted under the six month bid-based option are mitigated under PJM’s market design.
 Specifically, if a unit was not committed under the Competitive Constraints Run (CCR) of the MPM procedures, but was committed under the All Constraints Run (ACC), the unit’s startup and minimum load bids would be subject to mitigation to default cost-based levels.
 With this approach, it may still be necessary to retain some very high caps on startup and minimum load bids submitted under the six month bid-based option, since these bids would still be in effective.

+2008 Rank: Medium and High respectively.

+Status: Two catalogue items (Ability to Bid Start Up Cost and Minimum Load Costs and Market Power Mitigation of Start Up and Minimum Load Cost Bids) have been combined into one initiative since they are so closely linked.
+The ISO is currently developing a proposal to enable the bidding of Start-Up and Minimum Load costs on an hourly basis.

-2008 Rank: HighStudy of Marginal Loss Surplus Allocation to Regional Measured Demand (I)
+Study of Marginal Loss Surplus Allocation to Regional Measured Demand (I)